mitre/caldera/README.md

 Once confirmed, move to a browser at 127.0.0.1 and click into the campaigns -> operations section and start a new operation, choosing the hunter adversary and the group my_group.

 Did the operation find the sensitive files?
 How many?
-Can you determine what controls the number of files it looks for along with how it determines which files are sensitive?
+Can you determine how it determines which files are sensitive?
+Hint- you may want to read about [facts](https://github.com/mitre/caldera/wiki/What-is-a-fact).

 ## Developers